hotrodorm/hotrod/hotrod-project/docs/docs-4/guides/hello-nitro-graph.md

 mvn spring-boot:run
 ```

-The Spring Boot application starts, connects to the database and run both queries.
+The Spring Boot application starts, connects to the database and runs the query.
 We see the result shown below:

 ```log
 [ Starting example ]